finalverse/libra2-core/testsuite/pangu_lib/README.md

 ## What is Pangu CLI?

-Ever had to wait for the Aptos devnet/testnet releases to test a new feature?
+Ever had to wait for the Libra2 devnet/testnet releases to test a new feature?
 Or, create a PR to launch testnets through Forge?
 Well, these will be a thing of the past with Pangu.

 Pangu is a modular, customizable, and next-gen Aptos testnet creation-management CLI tool written in Python.
 Pangu allows you to create, and manage testnets on demand, and blazingly fast 🚀🚀🚀